erroronline1/qualitymanagement/assistant/modules/readme.md

 	);
 ```

-the former oject structure absolutely makes sense in german. in english not really though but it is implemented that way, so if you want to reduce that you will have to make changes to the processing as well. you can make use of these properties by processing strings as e.g.
+the former object structure absolutely makes sense in german. in english not really though but it is implemented that way, so if you want to reduce that you will have to make changes to the processing as well. you can make use of these properties by processing strings as e.g.

 ```javascript
 'this is a text where the term $property$ will be replaced.'.replace(/\$(\w+?)\$/ig,function(match,group1){return core.function.languageSynthesis.output(group1)});